3gaspo/research_gate/README.md

-# 📨 ArXiv weekly digest
+# 📨 ArXiv daily digest

 Automatically fetch and email the latest arXiv submissions in a specified field.